Pre-General Availability Draft: 2017-08-17

 An SQL interface for keyring key management is implemented as a set of user-defined functions (UDFs).

-InnoDB storage engine uses a keyring plugin
+InnoDB storage engine uses the keyring to

 store its key for tablespace encryption.